Join 1k+ Subscribers

 The sort of leader who makes other people feel safer, not smaller.

+This weekend, try letting go of a couple of small annoyances.
 Don’t give in to the urge to correct the minor stuff just to feel in charge.
 Prioritise what really matters—and trust your people (workforce, friends or family) to handle the rest.

 That’s the kind of leadership that endures.